nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     4. Test case: `friend --get co`<br>
        Expected: No friend is found.
 Error details shown in the status message.
 Status bar remains the same.

-    5. Other incorrect delete commands to try: `friend --get`
+    5. Other incorrect get commands to try: `friend --get`
        Expected: Similar to previous.

 ### Viewing a game's full data